Google Shared Drive

 - Share and Collaborate - Share files with people who are not part of the designated team.

-There are certain limitations migrating existing My Drive content into Team Drives.
+There are certain limitations migrating existing My Drive content into Shared Drives.

-- Because you cannot move a folder, you must recreate a folder in Team Drive, folder permissions are not moved.
-If you have given other users access to a folder on your My Drive, you will need to grant those permissions again in Team Drive.
+- Because you cannot move a folder, you must recreate a folder in Shared Drive, folder permissions are not moved.
+If you have given other users access to a folder on your My Drive, you will need to grant those permissions again in Shared Drive.

-- Moving files to a Team Drive will change the ownership from an individual to the team.
+- Moving files to a Shared Drive will change the ownership from an individual to the team.

 - File permissions and links do not change.
-People who are not Team Drive members can still access the file with previously granted permission.
+People who are not Shared Drive members can still access the file with previously granted permission.

-- There are Team Drive Limits related to maximum number files, uploads, membership and folder depth.
+- There are Shared Drive Limits related to maximum number files, uploads, membership and folder depth.